 Do you feel comfortable in front of a camera?
-So many people, particularly women, struggle to feel comfortable when their picture is being taken.
+So many people struggle to feel comfortable when their picture is being taken.
 Not only do they dread the actual process of having a photograph taken, they worry about the resulting photographs as well.

 How to Feel Comfortable In Front Of A Camera – My Top Tips

-Work With Someone Who Makes You Feel Comfortable
+Work With A Photographer Who Makes You Feel Comfortable

 Whether it is a shoot for family photos, a headshot or brand photographs, be sure to work with a photographer who makes you feel at ease.

 Always interview your photographer to be sure you are on the same wavelength.
-It’s okay to interview more than one, and bear in mind that some photographers specialise in different areas.
-For example, wedding photography and brand photography are two very different things,
+It’s okay to interview more than one person, and bear in mind that some photographers specialise in different areas.
+For example, wedding photography and brand photography are two very different things.

 Wear Something You Feel Good In